-If you are out of state and your license expires, contact the Out-of-State Resident Services Unit for assistance in obtaining a temporary extension permit.
+If you are out of state and your license expires, contact the Special Services Branch for assistance in obtaining a temporary extension permit.

 Out of state with an expired license -- renew online or by mail

 You may be eligible to renew your expired driver's license by mail or online through ExpressSOS if you are out of state more than 180 days past your license expiration date.
-Contact the Out-of-State Resident Services Unit to verify your license type and determine whether you can renew by mail or online.
+Contact the Special Services Branch to verify your license type and determine whether you can renew by mail or online.

 Renewing by mail